bw-math/bw-math/source/notes/statistics/00_INTRODUCTION.rst

 .. math::

-    Z = \frac{ \bar{x} - \mu }{ \frac{ \sigma }{n} }
+    Z = \frac{ \bar{x} - \mu }{ \frac{ \sigma }{\sqrt n} }

 If these formulae make no sense yet, don't worry!
 That is to be expected.
 They are listed here, so you can start forming a picture of the things to come.
 By the end of this class, these two formulae will become your best friends.